Surfing the Web at Work

 Employees shop, do banking, visit sports sites, pay bills, chat on Facebook, tweet on Twitter, and more.
 With most employees, these are occasional activities that they pursue on breaks and lunch.
 If they do spend a few minutes of work time, they likely make up for it answering email after the kids go to bed.

-But, a small percentage of employees abuse the privilege.
-In one company, a disgruntled supervisor was spending 6-7 hours a day doing everything from job searching to looking up recipes and downloading coupons.
+But, a small percentage of employees abuse the privilege of internet usage at work.
+In one company, a disgruntled supervisor was spending 6-7 hours a day doing everything from job searching to looking up recipes, shopping, and downloading coupons.

-In another, the change in position of an employee’s computer, making the view of its screen impossible by anyone except the employee, made IT suspicious.
+In another, an employee changed the position of his computer, making the view of its screen impossible by anyone except the employee.
+This raised the suspicions of the IT staff so they viewed his internet usage.
 They found that the employee was downloading and watching pornographic movies.
-So, sometimes employers’ worst fears are justified.
+So, sometimes employers’ worst fears are justified when employees abuse internet usage at work.

-In this second example, not finding out about the porn, the employer would have been put in the position of a potential lawsuit for sexual harassment or a hostile work environment claim.
+In this second example, if the employer had remained unaware that the employee was viewing porn, the employer could have been put in the position of a potential lawsuit for sexual harassment or a hostile work environment claim.
 Neither would have been welcomed, so the employer let the employee go.
+(The employer's internet usage policy spelled out clearly the conditions under which they would terminate an employee.)

 Employer Surveillance of Employees Surfing the Web at Work